connort45/connort45.github.io/README.md

 ## About ME:

 ### My Interests:
 Fishing,hiking, spending time with my GF, video games.
 Learning about cybersecurity.
-My goal is t become a Threat analyst, or somehting along those lines.
+My goal is to become a Threat analyst, or somehting along those lines.

 ### Websites I'd Recommend:
 www.virustotal.com ( this website is still very new to me but has fascinating implications that im enjoying learning about)